October 6th - 20th, 2020

 Early AM visit to Lemur Island, where four species of lemur can be found, including the bamboo lemur, black-and-white ruffed lemur, brown lemur, and the diademed sifaka.
 The afternoon is free for a swim or catch up on editing images.
 Night walk before dinner.
 Overnight Vakona Forest Lodge

-Drive to Manambato and then take a boat to Akanin’ny Nofy, the “nest of dreams,” also known as the Palmairum Reserve.
+Drive to Manambato (approximately five hours) and then take a boat (1.5 hours) to Akanin’ny Nofy, the “nest of dreams,” also known as the Palmairum Reserve.
 We’ll explore this paradise situated on the shores of Lake Ampitabe, separated from the Indian Ocean by sand dunes.
 Indris, Coquerall sifakas, black-and-white ruffed lemurs, crowned lemurs, mouse lemurs, and black lemurs are the most notable inhabitants of this private reserve.
 Overnight Palmarium Hotel

 After breakfast, we’ll head outside for a nature walk around the reserve with a local guide.
 Bring your camera to breakfast!
 Afternoon free time to hang out in the hammock on your deck or photograph around the lodge.